Oncidium (Dancing Lady) Orchids Indoor Care, Propagation, Problems and Solutions

 When repotting, shake off excess soil and trim off any dried and shrivelled pseudobulbs.
 The large orchid (one with about 6 or more pseudobulbs) should be divided, (retain 3 shoots on each section) to propagate new plants.

-Oncidium Orchids (Dancing Lady Orchids) propagation can be done at the beginning of the growing season from rhizomes or from keikis (baby orchids).
+Oncidium Orchids (Dancing Lady Orchids) propagation is done from rhizomes or from keikis (baby orchids) at the beginning of the growing season when in active growth.

-Remove the old potting soil attached to the section roots and place each section in the center of the pot.
+4. Remove the old potting soil attached to the roots and place each section in the center of the pot.

 Oncidium Orchids naturally produce "baby" orchids called "keiki" which normally appear on an old or new flower spike.
 Keikis are identical copies of the parent plant.